 If you receive Windows Update error 80072f8f while checking for updates, your computer’s date and time might not be the same as the date and time for the online Windows Update service.

 Ah, you see, you’ve changed the date and time of your system and that’s why your update is not working.
-Or otherwise, you might have got a hacked or pirated version of Windows and you don’t want your genuine serial number or crack to go blank!
-Well, in that case you cannot update to the latest release.
+Well, in case you are using a non-genuine version of Windows using “old system date”, then also you cannot update to the latest release.
 Either you have to get better hack or crack software to make your Windows genuine and sync your date and time service with that of Microsoft.

 The answer is simple.
 Just change your date & time to the current period.
 You can follow the following steps from Microsoft Windows article to serve your purpose.